 George Katona was a founder of behavioral economics and a pioneer in the empirical measurement of expectations.
 His interest spanned from income, employment and inflation expectations to consumers’ reactions to fiscal and monetary policies.
 He started the Surveys of Consumers which has collected data on these topics since 1946.

-The Katona Fund provides small research awards to emerging scholars in the social sciences conducting empirically grounded economic research in the tradition of George Katona.
+The Katona Dissertation Award provides dissertation research awards to emerging scholars in the social sciences conducting empirically grounded economic research in the tradition of George Katona.
 Priority will be given to research using the Surveys of Consumers database or similar data from the more than 60 other countries that conduct consumer surveys and to work on the development and application of expectational measures.
-The award is designed to jumpstart the dissertation process by providing flexible support early in candidacy.
-Learn more about the SCA at http://new.sca.isr.umich.edu/.
+The award is designed to enable dissertation candidates to focus on and complete their dissertation.
+Learn more about the SCA at http://www.sca.isr.umich.edu/.

 - Travel (related to data collection or academic collaborations)

 The total financial support will be approximately $24,000, but will vary by recipient.
 Funds will be transferred to the student’s home department to be administered by the department.
 Awards are intended for use within one year, but may be extended upon request for an additional six months upon request.